ExpressiveIntelligence/expressiveintelligence.github.io/README.md

 ## Getting Started

-If you have Windows, you first need to install Ruby+Devkit from [RubyInstaller](https://rubyinstaller.org/downloads/), then you can continue with the steps below (see the docs [here](https://jekyllrb.com/docs/installation/windows/) if you have trouble).
+If you have Windows, you first need to install Ruby+Devkit from [RubyInstaller](https://rubyinstaller.org/downloads/), then you can continue with the steps below.
+See the docs [here](https://jekyllrb.com/docs/installation/windows/) if you have trouble.

 To start editing the site, install Jekyll:
 ```